MV-Consulting/projen-cdk-hugo-pipeline/README.md

 # 4. see if it builds correctly
 npm run build-dev
-npm run build # for production
+npm run build-prod # for production
 ```

 ### General